srobert4/academic-site/content/authors/admin/_index.md

 highlight_name: false
 ---

 :wave: Hi!
-I'm a third year Ph.D. student in [EECS](https://eecs.berkeley.edu/) at [U.C.
-Berkeley](https://www.berkeley.edu/) advised by [Dr. Niloufar Salehi](http://niloufar.org) and [Dr. Moritz Hardt](https://mrtz.org/).
-My research is at the intersection of human-computer interaction and machine learning.
-I'm especially excited about human-centered and participatory approaches to designing algorithmic systems that are transparent, reliable, and responsive to community values and needs.
-My current projects include engaging community members in the design of student assignment algorithms, developing more reliable and interactive machine translation systems, and analyzing data from a health tracking app to understand factors influencing adolescent menstrual health.
-In Fall 2021, I am a part-time Student Researcher at Google, where I work on the Ethical AI team, advised by [Dr. Mark Díaz](https://markjdiaz.com/).
-We are conducting a mixed method study to understand users' perspectives on machine translation quality in conversational settings.
+I'm a third year Ph.D. candidate in [EECS](https://eecs.berkeley.edu/) at [U.C.
+Berkeley](https://www.berkeley.edu/) advised by [Dr. Niloufar Salehi](http://niloufar.org).
+My research applies human-computer interaction (HCI) methods to study machine learning and data systems.
+I'm currently thinking about how we can build trustworthy systems by aligning modeling assumptions with real world needs and goals, and prioritizing user agency.
+My current projects include developing more reliable machine translation systems for high-stakes domains like healthcare, analyzing data from a health tracking app to understand factors influencing adolescent menstrual health, and extracting and exploring patterns in messy text data.
+For Summer 2022, I will be an ML Research Intern on the Human-Centered Machine Intelligence Visualization team at Apple, supervised by [Dr. Fred Hohman](https://fredhohman.com/) and [Dr. Mary Beth Kery](https://marybethkery.com/).